 We have not included financial and hardship costs to victims, and to unseen costs in human emotion terms, which are priceless.

 2. Statutory Off Road Notification, (SORN)

-This legislaton places obligations on owners to notify untaxed vehicles are off road, or confirm they have been scrapped.
-The UK DVLA follow up 20% failing to comply, leaving an 80% chance of avoiding detection.
+Places obligations on owners to notify untaxed vehicles are off road, or confirm they have been scrapped.
+DVLA follow up 20% failing to comply, leaving an 80% chance of avoiding detection.

 Further Analysis